TheSignPainter98/adjust-keys/README.md

 For example, the `r5` in `r5-1_0u.obj` comes from this file.
 If there are insufficient rows in the file, the last one is take to represent all subsequent rows (e.g. the bottom two rows on a Cherry set are the same, so `r1` need only be specified once.

-Regardless of the keycap manufacturer's choices (e.g. Cherry), the bottom row of a 100% layout should be labelled `r1`.
+Regardless of the keycap manufacturer’s choices (e.g. Cherry), the bottom row of a 100% layout should be labelled `r1`.
-This means that the row-number can only increase with greater distance from the user's wrists, and that the same data files can be used across different keycap model sets without needing to arbitrarily reverse the order.
+This means that the row-number can only increase with greater distance from the user’s wrists, and that the same data files can be used across different keycap model sets without needing to arbitrarily reverse the order.

 ### Setting colours (via KLE or name-matching)